-3.11.1 The ICB will appoint six Non-executive Members, one of which will be appointed by the Chair as Deputy Chair.
+- 3.12.1 The ICB will appoint six Non-executive Members, one of which will be appointed by the Chair as Deputy Chair. - 3.12.2 These members will be appointed by an ICB board appointment panel subject to the approval of the Chair. - 3.12.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) not be employee of the ICB or a person seconded to the ICB - b) not hold a role in another health and care organisation in the ICS area - one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee - e) one member should have specific knowledge, skills and experience that makes them suitable to take the role of a senior independent member to support the NHS England Regional Director in the appraisal of the Chair and their compliance with the Fit and Proper Person Test, and to act as a sounding board for the Chair and if necessary to mediate between the Chair and other board members.
+This may not be the Chair of the Audit Committee. - one member shall have specific knowledge, skills and experience that makes them suitable for appointment to the Deputy Chair.
+This may not be the Audit Committee Chair - g) meet the requirements as set out in the non-executive director person specification. - 3.12.4 Individuals will not be eligible if: - a) any of the disqualification criteria set out in 3.2 apply - b) they hold a role in another health and care organisation within the ICB area - c) a conflict of interest is evident, as determined by the Chair or the ICB board appointment panel, which results in the individual being unable to fulfil the role. - 3.12.5 The term of office for a Non-Executive Member will be three years and the total number of terms an individual may serve is three terms.
+After which they will no longer be eligible for re-appointment. - 3.12.6 Initial appointments may be for a shorter period in order to avoid all Nonexecutive Members retiring at once.
+Thereafter, new appointees will

-- 3.11.2 These members will be appointed by an ICB board appointment panel subject to the approval of the Chair. - 3.11.3 These members will fulfil the eligibility criteria set out at 3.1 and also the following additional eligibility criteria: - a) not be employee of the ICB or a person seconded to the ICB - b) not hold a role in another health and care organisation in the ICS area - one shall have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Audit Committee - another should have specific knowledge, skills and experience that makes them suitable for appointment to the Chair of the Remuneration Committee - e) one member should have specific knowledge, skills and experience that makes them suitable to take the role of a senior independent member and take a lead role in the appraisal of the Chair.
-This may not be the Chair of the Audit Committee. - f) one member shall have specific knowledge, skills and experience that makes them suitable for appointment to the Deputy Chair - g) meet the requirements as set out in the non-executive director person specification. - 3.11.4 Individuals will not be eligible if: - a) any of the disqualification criteria set out in 3.2 apply - b) they hold a role in another health and care organisation within the ICB area - c) a conflict of interest is evident, as determined by the Chair or the ICB board appointment panel, which results in the individual being unable to fulfil the role. - 3.11.5 The term of office for a Non-Executive Member will be three years and the total number of terms an individual may serve is three terms.
-After which they will no longer be eligible for re-appointment. - 3.11.6 Initial appointments may be for a shorter period in order to avoid all Non-executive Members retiring at once.
-Thereafter, new appointees will ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity. - 3.11.7 Subject to satisfactory performance assessed through appraisal the Chair may approve the re-appointment of a Non-Executive Member up to the maximum number of terms permitted for their role.
+- ordinarily retire on the date that the individual they replaced was due to retire in order to provide continuity. - 3.12.7 Subject to satisfactory performance assessed through appraisal the Chair may approve the re-appointment of a Non-Executive Member up to the maximum number of terms permitted for their role.

-3.12 Board members: removal from office
+3.13 Board members: removal from office